jakofranko/hobgoblinjs/README.md

 ## Installation

+Run `npm install -g hobgoblin` to have access to the tool globally

+OR

-Run `npm install --save-dev hobgoblin`
+`npm install --save-dev hobgoblin`

 ## Usage

-`hobgoblin init` from the root of your project will initialize the framework, and you should end up with the following directory structure:
+`hobgoblin init` (or `node node_modules/hobgoblin/hobgoblin.js` if you installed locally) from the root of your project will initialize the framework, and you should end up with the following directory structure:

 ```
 js/